Putting It Together: Which Rule Applies?

 - Uses the recommendation primarily for personal, family, or household purposes

-Institutional Customer Meeting Rule 2111(b)
+Institutional Customer Meeting the Exemption

-- Meets the Rule 4512(c) definition (listed entity OR $50M+ in assets)
+- Meets the institutional-customer definition (listed entity OR $50M+ in assets)

 - Firm has a reasonable basis to believe the customer evaluates risk independently